Dangerous Love (novel): Book Two

 Omovo and Ifeyiwa sneak away to get to a hotel and they walk through the Amukoko ghetto.
 Omovo is amazed at the depth of poverty and Ifeyiwa is hit on by men and Omovo is made fun of by local prostitutes due to his shaved head.
 They walk through Lagos and find a beach, they then find an outdoor party and Ifeyiwa dances and attracts the attention of the men.
 A man at the party reminds Omovo of Tuwo and they leave and find a tree.
 They kiss passionately and she gives hima ring that her mother gave her as good luck.
 They walk back towards their home and it begins to pour, Ifeyiwa says that her husband was out that night so she won't be in trouble.
 Ifeyiwa goes home and Omovo stands in the dark and thinks until there is a power outage.

 Ifeyiwa's husband was home and waiting for her, but she said she was visiting her friend Mary.
-He lashes out and beats her, to get away she runs outside and he locks her our.
+He lashes out and beats her, to get away she runs outside and he locks her out.
 She sleeps outside for an hour before he comes and begs her to come sleep inside, but she refuses.
 She sleeps on the cement instead in the rain.

 The night before, after spending time with Ifeyiwa, Omovo wrote on the wall "Yesterday is but a dream... and tomorrow is only a vision... but today well lived makes every yesterday a dream of happiness... and tomorrow a vision of hope.
 Look well, therefore, to this day."
 In her backyard, Omovo draws Ifeyiwa for hours and has a hard time concentrating on all her features.
 He paints intensely, so much so that he doesn't realize when Tupko comes and tears her away and destroys his drawings.

 Keme wakes Omovo up and is upset about how nothing is being done about the killing of the young girl.
 Keme longs for travel and is trying to go to the US.
 Keme leaves and Omovo starts painting and begins to chant as he paints a piece that portrays his perspective of the African reality of Nigeria, he is happy with the painting.
 He visits Dr. Okocha but he wasn't home.

 A relative from Omovo's mother's side comes to visit but picks a fight with Blackie and Omovo's father ends up escalating the conflict to the point of getting his machete out.
 After the relatives leave his house, Omovo goes to find them and meet his Uncle.
 The Uncle talks about the disappointing state of Omovo's family and Omovo becomes frustrated and disturbed by the words, they give him a gift and Omovo wonders until it is dark.
 Omovo sleeps and has a nightmare about his mother.